RÍOS

 Partners:

-RÍOS is considered by the GCF to be a Category C project, or minimal to no risk, and therefore has a positive impact on ecosystems, biodiversity, and the livelihoods of the people it benefits.
+RÍOS is considered by the GCF as a Category C project, or minimal to no risk, so it positively impacts ecosystems, biodiversity, and the livelihoods of the beneficiaries.

-Click on the button below to learn about the Environmental, Social, and Gender Safeguards that will be used in RÍOS:
+Click on the following button to learn about the Environmental and Social Safeguards and the Gender Action Plan (PAG) used in the RÍOS project:

 To address any questions, clarifications, suggestions, complaints, or comments related to RÍOS, we provide you with the following means of contact corresponding to the project's Complaints and Inquiries Mechanism.
 Your request will be treated with confidentiality, responsibility, and interest by the representatives of the project.